saisrikark/firewall/README.md

     and let the second trigger take charge.
 6. Second trigger will execute all the rules to check for a malicious packet.
-    If malicious call the firewall module to update rule.
+    If malicious call the firewall module to update rule
-7. Accordingly call the forwarding module
+7. Accordingly call the forwarding module from second trigger